chloehellberg/exchange-rate/README.md

     [x]-check jquery documentation on how to pull out input from dropdown

 []-Convert user input
-  []-Attach API to submit button
+  [x]-Attach API to submit button
-  []-Call the API with user input
+  [x]-Call the API with user input
-    []-If 200 and not an error, resolve and display converted currency to user []-If 200 but it's an error, reject with error message that the currency doesn't exist []-If not 200 and, reject with error message about bad response []-Create conversion calc object to store user input, static method for api call
+    []-If 200 and not an error, resolve and display converted currency to user []-If 200 but it's an error, reject with error message that the currency doesn't exist []-If not 200 and, reject with error message about bad response [x]-Create conversion calc object, static method for api call (conversion actually done in UI ouput)

-[]-Display converted currency
+[x]-Display converted currency
-  []-Take the response from the API to display message []-Use template literal to parse API JSON and display to user
+  [x]-Take the response from the API to display message [x]-Use template literal to parse API JSON and display to user
-    []-Append to div
+    [x]-Append to div